scgbern/scgpico/content/wiki/softwarecompositionseminar/buchlitalk/index.md

 ---
 Title: Build your own DSL with Xtext [Interactive Workshop]
 ---
+#Build your own DSL with Xtext [Interactive Workshop]
 **Date:** Tuesday, 23.
 November 2010 10:15 - 12:00

 **Title:** Build your own DSL with Xtext  [Interactive Workshop]